publishpress/PublishPress-Checklists/readme.txt

 * Require a maximum or minimum number of internal links in the body
 * Require a maximum or minimum number of external links in the body
 * Require a featured image
-* Require a maximum or minimum width value for the featured image
-* Require a maximum or minimum height value for the featured image
 * Require ALT text for all images
 * Make sure that all links use a valid format
 * Control the characters in the permalink